stabbler53/TextToSound/README.md

 * The model is large (\~6 GB), so first load will take time.
 * If you see an error like `nvrtc-builtins64_118.dll not found`, switch to CPU or install CUDA 11.8.
 * If audio sounds too fast, speed is reduced by 15% automatically.
+* The `dia/` model folder is excluded to avoid embedding sub-repositories.
+Install with: `pip install nari-dia`

 ---

 ## 🧑‍💻 Author

 * Created by Mohamed Rashad